flybywiresim/docs/docs/beginner-guide/descent.md

     It is the sole responsibility of the pilot to conduct proper flight planning and especially proper descent planning.
 It is not at all ATC's task to do descent planning for pilots by giving descent instructions.
 On the other hand ATC often actually gives descent instructions, especially on common routes, as they want the aircraft in their responsibility to be at certain altitudes when approaching the destination airport.
 Nevertheless  pilots must know when to descent the latest and if necessary need to pro-actively request clearance to descent from ATC.

     Good descent and approach planning is the foundation for a successful landing.
 It has to be done early during the flight or even before the flight.

+**Situation:**

+- Aircraft is in CRUISE state and phase as per previous chapters
+- Distance to destination is ~200NM (on a short flight start as early as possible and maybe even before the flight)

 #### Important data points for descent planning: